Tyre Dispatch - V4C Final Production

 🛑 How Tyre Age Affects Your Stopping Distance

-Old tyres don't just look worn — they perform worse.
+Old tyres don't just look worn, they perform worse.
 As rubber ages, it hardens and loses grip, directly increasing your stopping distance.
+The relationship has been documented in peer-reviewed research and confirmed in tests by ADAC, Germany's automotive consumer testing organisation.

 0-5 yrs